6 Dimensions of Data Quality, Examples, and Measurement

 Sandesh Gawande

-CTO and Founder at iceDQ.
+CEO and Founder at iceDQ.

 First to introduce automated data testing.
 Advocate for data reliability engineering.